Sukumar9944/Department-wide-Sales-Prediction-and-Holiday-Markdown-Effects/README.md

 To understand the effects of markdowns during holiday weeks, we conducted Pearson's Correlation and Data Visualizations using Tablueau.
 This allowed us to identify patterns and correlations between markdowns and sales during holiday periods.

+---

 ### Results

 - The predictive model achieved a R2 score of 99% on Training data and 92% on Testing data.
-- The analysis of holiday markdown effects revealed that the markdown has a Significant effect on Overall Sales].
+- The analysis of holiday markdown effects revealed that the markdown has a Significant effect on Overall Sales.
 Detailed results can be found in https://public.tableau.com/views/EffectsOfMarkdown/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link

+---

 ### Recommendations